thananan-siangaek-gif/My-Engineering-Workspace/2_Academic/Projects/POWER ELEC PCB/LEARNING_JOURNEY.md

 - Document encountered problems and their resolutions to avoid repeating mistakes.
 - Create a reference for personal review and for others interested in the subject.

-**Current Status:** Voltage Dividers Designed and Simulated.
-Preparing for Schematic Capture in EasyEDA.
+**Current Status:** Schematic Capture in Progress.
+INA240A2 deferred to external module; Kelvin test nodes added to PCB design to unblock progress.
 **Started:** July 20, 2026
 **Target Deadline:** August 17, 2026 (Mock deadline used as planning stress-test; actual university deadline: November 1, 2026)